 CSI is an automatic confluence prover for first-order rewrite systems.
 It is based on the Tyrolean Termination Tool 2.

-CeTA is a tool that certifies termination analysis (in terms of a termination proof) provided by a termination tool.
+CeTA is a tool that certifies automatically generated proofs provided by a termination (or confluence or complexity or completion) tool.

 The Knuth-Bendix Completion Visualizer (KBCV) is a tool that allows the user to interactively perform the Knuth-Bendix completion procedure.
 Furthermore the tool has been extended with recording completion which can be used to generate equational logic proof trees automatically.
 The completion proof and the generated proof trees are available in a certifiable xml format.

 MKBtt is a completion tool for rewrite systems, which uses a termination tool to orient equations together with a special data structure to sequentialize the parallel execution of the processes that derive from choices in the orientation of equations.